 What’s Not In the Cricut Hat Press Box

-The Cricut Hat Press doesn’t come with any hats, so you will need to purchase a couple when you order yours or get a bundle.
+The Cricut Hat Press doesn’t come with any hats, so you will need to purchase a couple when you order yours.
 Cricut has two types of hat blanks that are rigorously tested and work very well with vinyl and infusible ink—the Cricut ball cap and Cricut trucker cap.
 We will use the Cricut ball cap in today’s post.
 You can also use non-Cricut hats from other brands.
 I’ve picked up some hats from Amazon that you’ll see today.

 You’ll need a design or two for your hats, so I’m using some designs I’ve purchased and some I’ve made myself.
-Also, Cricut Access provides many Phrases and Images to use for hats, and you can find some great SVGs at the Hungry JPEG.
+Also, Cricut Access provides many Phrases and Images to use for hats, and you can find some great SVGs at Creative Fabrica.
 Cricut recommends a design size of 2.25” H x 4.25” W. The plate of the Cricut Hat Press will cover a design this size completely.

 The Cricut Hat Press and Form

 The Cricut Hat Press is a simple design.
 It is 4.3” D x 6.5” W x 5.1” H and weighs 2.4 pounds.
 It has a curved 3” W x 5” L plate, an on/off switch, a temperature button and a temperature indicator.
 It comes in “Zen Blue”, matching the Cricut Maker 3, EasyPress 3 and AutoPress.
 It works in conjunction with the Cricut Heat App but will work without also.